All Episodes

 You want to be a part of the program.

-Now at the bottom of this half hour, we're gonna have uh former speaker of the House, New King Ritz taking your calls.
+Now, at the bottom of this half hour, we're going to have former Speaker of the House, Newt Kingrich, taking your calls.

-And of course, we're also watching the President Gorsuch Janawi Supreme Court Justice, was sworn in earlier this morning on top of uh all the other issues of the day, including what's the latest on health care.
+And, of course, we're also watching the President Eil Gorsis, now a Supreme Court justice, was sworn in earlier this morning on top of all the other issues of the day, including what's the latest on health care.

 We had 49 Christians murdered on Palm Sunday in an Egyptian church.

-And uh, where is what is the status of the president's economic plan and whatever infighting may or may not be going on there?
+And what is the status of the president's economic plan and whatever infighting may or may not be going on there?

-Anyway, joining us now, former speaker of the House, New King Rich.
+Anyway, joining us now, former Speaker of the House, New Kingrich, how are you, sir?

-I'm I'm doing well, and you sort of captured how dynamic uh Donald Trump's Washington is.
+And you sort of captured how dynamic Donald Trump's Washington is.

 And in many ways, he's overshadowed by all the other things that are going on.

-It's just you know the remarkable number of things, and that's sort of the Trump model to be out there and be extraordinarily active and try to change many things simultaneously.
+And that's sort of the Trump model, to be out there and be extraordinarily active and try to change many things simultaneously.

-And the president, I thought, showed a very different side of him, both when he announced what had happened and when he was with uh King Abdullah of Jordan and news of these chemical attacks and questions about it arose at that press conference.
+And the president, I thought, showed a very different side of him both when he announced what had happened and when he was with King Abdullah of Jordan and news of these chemical attacks and questions about it arose at that press conference.

-And I thought that was a little unpredictable from him, considering he was he ran pretty much on a non-interventionist platform.
+And I thought that was a little unpredictable from him, considering he ran pretty much on a non-interventionist platform.

-Well, look, I I think a couple of things have shifted.
+Well, look, I think a couple of things have shifted.

-And so I think he's begun to realize the the weight of responsibility that the United States has so different from the other countries.
+And so I think he's begun to realize the weight of responsibility that the United States has is so different from any other country.

 And it'll be interesting to see what his conversations are like in Moscow.

-In fact, what he did, and I just did my newsletter today at Gingrich Productions on this, what he did was very parallel to what Ronald Reagan did in Libya in 1981, when he picked a very targeted selective way of showing that the U.S. was back, that we had muscle, and that you had better be careful around us.
+In fact, what he did, and I just did my newsletter today at the English Productions List, what he did was very parallel to what Ronald Reagan did in Libya in 1981 when he picked a very targeted, selective way of showing that the U.S. was back, that we had muscle, and that you had better be careful around us.

 And I think that's the signal he sent.

-And I I thought it was done very, very well.
+And I thought it was done very, very well.

-All right, let me play for you because not only did the Russians and Assad say they got rid of their chemical weapons, you know, the president at the time, Obama and John Kerry, the Secretary of State, and Susan Rice, the the National Security Advisor, all said that, well, Obama drawing the red line in the sand proves that that's the reason they got rid of all their chemical weapons.
+Let me play for you because not only did the Russians and Assad say they got rid of their chemical weapons, you know, the president at the time, Obama and John Kerry, the Secretary of State, and Susan Rice, the National Security Advisor, all said that, well, Obama drawing the red line in the sand proves that that's the reason they got rid of all their chemical weapons.

 They assured us that had happened.